huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 Reinforcement Learning in healthcare is categorized as dynamic treatment regimes(DTRs) in chronic disease or critical care, automated medical diagnosis, and other general domains.
 The medical sector has always used technological advancements, for past few years it has used the reinforcement learning for implementing dynamic treatment regimes(DTRs) for patients who have long term illness i.e. chronic disease.

 It has also found its application in automated medical diagnosis, health resource scheduling, drug discovery and development, and health management.Reinforcement Learning has taken over medical report generation, identification of nodules/tumors and blood vessel blockage, analysis of these reports, etc.

+##  Small snippet for inference that demonstrates the task